pooyamirzapour/Mancala/assumptions.md

 ## Assumptions
-1) Games should persist in the database.
+1) Games and any status of that should persist in the database.

 2) The architecture is microservice style.